punkave/jquery-json-call/README.md

 Notice we didn't have to do anything special on the server side to handle JSON?
 Express is great like that.

+## Additional Options

+Insert an additional argument *before* the data object to pass additional options.

+Supported options are:

+* `async`: if you explicitly set `async` to `false` the call is made synchronously.
+Normally you want to avoid this.
+However, it is crucial if you want your call to complete during a `beforeunload` event when the user leaves the page.

+* `dataType`: normally a JSON response is expected.
+You may change that by setting the `dataType` option.
+You may set this to `*` for the default "intelligent guess" behavior of `$.ajax`. `html` is another useful value.
+This is handy if you wish to send JSON, but receive an HTML fragment.
+See the [jquery $.ajax documentation](http://api.jquery.com/jquery.ajax/) for details on this option.

 ## Requirements

-You need jQuery, of course. `jquery-json-call` is actively supported with jQuery 1.9 and 2.0 but should work fine with somewhat older versions.
+You need jQuery, of course. `jquery-json-call` is actively supported with jQuery 1.9 and up but should work fine with somewhat older versions.

 If you wish your code to work in browsers that do not support `JSON.stringify`, you will need [Douglas Crockford's JSON2 shim](https://github.com/douglascrockford/JSON-js) or a similar shim that provides `JSON.stringify`.
 However note that even IE8 supports it out of the box.